L'Enfant Plaza: 2012–2014

-2017–2018
+2017–present

 In April 2017, the NCPC approved plans for a staircase and ramp that would connect Benjamin Banneker Park with Washington's Southwest Waterfront and that would add lighting and trees to the area.
 The NCPC and the NPS intended the project to be an interim improvement that could be in place for ten years while the area awaited redevelopment.
 Funding for the $4 million project included money that Hoffman-Madison Waterfront provided, as well as a $2 million grant from the District of Columbia's Office of the Deputy Mayor for Planning and Economic Development.
 Construction began on the project in September 2017 and was completed during the spring of 2018.

 In 2017, the South Building was foreclosed on after failing to repay a $95 million mortgage from 2007.
 It was sold in 2018 to Normandy Real Estate Partners in a foreclosure auction for $39.5 million.
 Citizens Bank provided a $68 million loan on the property in December 2018.

-2019

-The International Spy Museum relocated to the Promenade area of the complex and opened its new building.
+The International Spy Museum relocated to the Promenade area of L'Enfant Plaza and opened its new building in 2019.
+Part of L'Enfant Plaza was placed for sale at a foreclosure auction in September 2024 after JBG Smith, which owned two buildings and other areas in the complex, wrote off its entire investment.
+Blackstone Inc. acquired these properties that October for $83.7 million, significantly below these buildings' appraised value.